In soccer, shooting is an essential part of the game. You’ll want to practice shooting whether you’re a defender, midfielder, or attacker.

 4. Dribble and shoot

 This drill is exactly how it sounds.
 You’ll dribble with the ball before shooting.
 You can set up cones to dribble around if you have them.
-But it’s fine if you don’t.
+But it’s okay if you don’t.

 Whether using cones or not, concentrate on keeping the ball under control when you dribble.
 Keep it as close to your feet as possible until you’re ready to shoot.
 So, you’ll want to take small touches when you’re dribbling.